zhendrikse/tdd/README.md

 definitely won't stop after completing this course.
 There are always new ways to become more proficient and faster.
-Luckily, it turns out that mastery (from [Daniel Pink's Autonomy Mastery Purpose](https://www.youtube.com/watch?v=u6XAPnuFjJc)) is one of the three primary drivers that keeps us motivated.
-Moreover, the pay-off of mastering TDD is much higher than the investments that you'll put in.
+Luckily, it turns out that mastery (from [Daniel Pink's Autonomy Mastery Purpose](https://www.youtube.com/watch?v=u6XAPnuFjJc)) is one of the three primary drivers that keep us motivated.
+Moreover, the payoff of mastering TDD is much higher than the investments that you'll put in.

-After spending a certain time with TDD, people claim that there is no other way to develop a software.
+After spending a certain time with TDD, people claim that there is no other way to develop software.
 It is almost a learning to type with ten
 fingers: once you master the skill, you wonder how you ever managed without it.

-The primary focus of all katas in this repository will be on TDD, but obviously many other programming ascpects will be practiced along the way!
+The primary focus of all katas in this repository will be on TDD, but obviously, many other programming aspects will be practiced along the way!
 Among these are [encapsulation](https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)), [single responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle), [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html),